NathanGavenski/python-watcher/README.md

 # watching and executing pytest
 watcher --test

-# watching and executing pylint only for "src" directory
+# watching and executing pylint only for "src" directory with a threshold with 90%
-watcher --lint --lint_src src
+watcher --lint --lint_src src --lint_threshold 9
 ```

 ## For dependencies all you need to do is run